 WHAT IS NORTH OMAHA COMMUNITY CARE COUNCIL

-This board would develop their own governing By-Laws and policies for operation.
+This board would develop its own governing By-Laws and policies for operation.
 A budget was given to Robin Kammandel to start operations and engagement with the community.
 In the fall of 1996, a Community Liaison was hired to facilitate over the newly formed NOCCC.
-Mr. Wayne R. Houston would be tasked with the development of By-Laws and policies, member recruitment, bi-monthly meetings, sub-committees, campus resources and youth programming.
+Mr. Wayne R. Houston would be tasked with the development of By-Laws and policies, member recruitment, bi-monthly meetings, sub-committees, campus resources, and youth programming.

 Today the NOCCC has expanded its leadership board and members to represent over 50 organizations in and around the north Omaha community.